cconrady/Data-Viz-in-R-ggplot2/README.md

 (Quick tip: check out the [tidyverse](https://www.tidyverse.org/packages/) package.)

-<em><sup>\*</sup>I'm not going to pretend that Python isn't better than R in almost every possible way.
-For starters, the community is much larger - and this matters.
+<em><sup>\*</sup>I'm not going to pretend that Python isn't a great option, perhaps even better than R. For starters, the community is much larger - and this matters.
 A lot.
 You'll find more tutorials, more courses.
 You'll have better luck finding sample code online.
-You'll have a greater selection of packages to choose from.
-In fact, Python is so popular it's very likely the company you're at already has Python integrated into their stack, and this makes productionalizing anything you come up with much smoother.</em>
+You'll have a wider selection of packages to choose from.
+But you won't be able to order a pizza<sup>\*</sup>.
+You may have heard this before, it's a pretty common saying.
+It's meant to drive home the idea that no single programming language or software can do _everything_.
+It's about choosing the right tool (or combination of tools) for the job.

+<sup>\*</sup>As of 24-Aug-2021, you can definitely order a pizza using Python.

 ## Installation

 Visit the official site for [RStudio](https://www.rstudio.com/products/rstudio/) and follow the installation instructions.
 It's a simple "download and double-click" type of installation.
 You'll also have to do the same for [R](https://www.r-project.org/).
-When you've got RStudio setup, create a new notebook. `File`, then `New File`, then `R Notebook`.
+When you've got RStudio setup, create a new notebook (`File`, then `New File`, then `R Notebook`).
 Finally, paste the below into the first cell or block.
 That's it!
 RStudio will find the packages automatically (if you haven't already got them).

 ```R